-4.3 - On the Road
+4.3 On the road

-4.3.1 - Passenger Supervision
+4.3.1 Passenger supervision

 Many charter and intercity carriers have passenger comfort and safety rules.
-Mention rules about smoking, drinking, or use of radio and tape players at the start of the trip.
+Mention rules about smoking, drinking or use of radio and MP3 players at the start of the trip.
 Explaining the rules at the start will help to avoid trouble later on.

-While driving, scan the interior of your bus as well as the road ahead, to the sides, and to the rear.

-You may have to remind riders about rules, or to keep arms and heads inside the bus.
+While driving, scan the interior of your bus as well as the road ahead, to the sides and to the rear.
+You may need to remind riders about rules, or to keep arms and heads inside the bus.

-4.3.2 - At Stops
+4.3.2 At stops